Bhagwati Prasad (judge): Early life

-Prasad was born in 1949 at Bahadra, Hanumangarh district of Rajasthan.
+He was born in 1949 at Bahadra, Hanumangarh district of Rajasthan.
 He passed B.Sc. in 1969 from Govt.
 Post Graduate College, Hisar and completed LL.B. in 1972 from Dungar College of Bikaner.
 In 1986, Prasad also passed LL.M. from University of Jodhpur.
 He was the member of Rotary International and visited USA in 1975.

 Career

 Prasad was enrolled as an advocate on 2 September 1972 in Rajasthan Bar Council and became the secretary, Rajasthan High Court Advocates Association in 1976.
 He practiced for 24 years in the Rajasthan High Court.
-In 1996 he was appointed a judge of the Rajasthan High Court and on 7 February 2008 he was transferred to the Gujarat High Court.
+On 6 April 1996 he was appointed a judge of the Rajasthan High Court and on 7 February 2008 he was transferred to the Gujarat High Court.
 Justice Prasad was elevated as the Chief Justice of Jharkhand High Court on 22 August 2010 and retired on 12 May 2011.

-After that he was the chairperson of the Gujarat State Human Rights Commission on 4 August 2017.
-Justice Prasad died on 19 November 2017 at the age of 68.
+After that he was the chairperson of the Gujarat State Human Rights Commission on 4 August 2016.
+Justice Prasad died on 19 November 2017 at the age of 68 in Ahmedabad.